 I started my blog DearDebt.com to write about my journey of paying off debt.
 Every month, I’d write a recap on the side hustles I did as well as how much I paid off in debt that month.
 The blog was a wonderful accountability tool that helped me pay off debt.

 You can make yourself accountable by starting a blog.
 Think that’s too much?
 Create a microblog on Instagram and search #debtfreecommunity.
 You can also find a friend you can connect with who also wants to pay off debt and set up regular intervals to check-in.
+You can get paid to write articles and blog posts or even testing apps and writing reviews.

 Having external accountability can help you maintain progress.
 You want to show up, not disappoint the other person, and cheer each other on.
 Find what works for you while striving to be consistent.